 \section{Abstract}

-In this article, we construct and analyse explicit numerical splitting methods for a class of semi-linear stochastic differential equations (SDEs) with additive noise, where the drift is allowed to grow polynomially and satisfies a global one-sided Lipschitz condition.
-The methods are proved to be mean-square convergent of order $1$ and to preserve important structural properties of the SDE.
-In particular, first, they are hypoelliptic in every iteration step.
-Second, they are geometrically ergodic and have asymptotically bounded second moments.
-Third, they preserve oscillatory dynamics, such as amplitudes, frequencies and phases of oscillations, even for large time steps.
+In this article, we construct and analyse an explicit numerical splitting method for a class of semi-linear stochastic differential equations (SDEs) with additive noise, where the drift is allowed to grow polynomially and satisfies a global one-sided Lipschitz condition.
+The method is proved to be mean-square convergent of order $1$ and to preserve important structural properties of the SDE.
+First, it is hypoelliptic in every iteration step.
+Second, it is geometrically ergodic and has an asymptotically bounded second moment.
+Third, it preserves oscillatory dynamics, such as amplitudes, frequencies and phases of oscillations, even for large time steps.
 Our results are illustrated on the stochastic FitzHugh-Nagumo model and compared with known mean-square convergent tamed/truncated variants of the Euler-Maruyama method.
-The capability of the proposed splitting methods to preserve the aforementioned properties makes them applicable within different statistical inference procedures.
+The capability of the proposed splitting method to preserve the aforementioned properties may make it applicable within different statistical inference procedures.
 In contrast, known Euler-Maruyama type methods commonly fail in preserving such properties, yielding ill-conditioned likelihood-based estimation tools or computationally infeasible simulation-based inference algorithms.